johnli0135/parenthesizer/README.md

                                 [(empty? b)            a]
-                                [(<= first a first b)  cons first a (merge rest a b)] [else                  cons first b (merge a      rest b)]]) (merge (mergesort left) (mergesort right))
+                                [(<= first a first b)  cons first a (merge rest a b)] [else                  cons first b (merge a      rest b)]]) ;            this has to match [merge, so the lambda and cond have to be closed before it ^ (merge (mergesort left) (mergesort right))
 ```
 generates